-Grades K through 8 celebrate liturgy at the 9:30 A.M.
-Mass on Tuesday mornings, at 1:00 on Fridays, and on holy days.
+Grades K through 8 celebrate liturgy at the 8:15 A.M.
+Mass on Tuesday mornings and on holy days.
 The liturgical seasons of the Church are observed with sign and symbol.
 Students are given the opportunity to celebrate the sacrament of Confession at least twice per year.
 Students in grades 3-8 will also regularly participate in Eucharistic Adoration.
 Classroom prayer is encouraged and children are introduced to a variety of prayer forms.
 Classroom "mini-retreats" are held periodically.
 Service is stressed throughout the year, as love of God assumes love of neighbor.